ballerina-platform/ballerina-dev-website/downloads/swan-lake-release-notes/swan-lake-alpha4/swan-lake-alpha4-release-note.md

 - The `error<*>` syntax has been removed.
 - Relational expressions are no longer supported with numeric values when the static types of the operands belong to different ordered types.
 - The `lang.array:indexOf` and `lang.array:lastIndexOf` lang library functions cannot be used with values that do not belong to `anydata`.
 - An object used as the iterable value in a `foreach` statement, `from` clause, or `join` clause must be a subtype of `object:Iterable`.
-- The `RawTemplate` type is now a distinct type.
+- The `RawTemplate` type is distinct now.
 - The filler value of the `decimal` type is now `+0d`.
 - Completion type `C` in `stream<T, C>` has been changed from `error|never` to `error?`. `stream<T>` is equivalent to `stream<T, ()>`. `stream<T>` and `stream<T, error>` are assignable to `stream<T, error?>`.
 - Annotations with the `service` attach point cannot be used with service classes.